bmorcelli/M5Stick-Launcher/README.md

 Sourcecode will be released in the future..

 ## Known Issues
-* UiFlow 1 doesn´t work with M5Launcher.. it uses an old MicroPython distro, that uses an old ESP-IDF distro with lots os secrets that I couldn´t figure out.
+* UiFlow 1 doesn´t work with Launcher.. it uses an old MicroPython distro, that uses an old ESP-IDF distro with lots os secrets that I couldn´t figure out.

 ## Changelog
+* 2.3.0:
+     * [x] Ported to Lilygo T-Embed CC1101
+     * [x] Ported to Lilygo T-Embed
+     * [x] Ported to Lilygo T-Deck
+     * [x] Headless version for ESP32 and ESP32-S3
+     * [x] StickCs Power Btn and Prev butn now act to go upwards on Menus... long press to exit menu
 * 2.2.5:
      * [x] Changed framework to remove all Watchdog Timers https://github.com/bmorcelli/M5Stick-Launcher/issues/61 https://github.com/bmorcelli/M5Stick-Launcher/issues/63 and solve some SD related issues
      * [x] Set Grove pins to LOW state on StickCs and Cardputer to avoid 433Mhz jamming while RF433T is connected